varunswing/Interview/ResumeBrief.md

 **Cron Jobs and Kafka:**

 I implemented a series of cron jobs that increased our refund transaction success rate to 99.5% for an avg of 3-4Lack refund txns every day for around 80L merchant txns every Day.
 These jobs handled retries, reconciliation, and status checks.
 In addition, I worked with Kafka to manage fault-tolerant message delivery by implementing retry mechanisms for failed transactions, which gave me valuable insights into data pipelines and event-driven architectures.

+**DownStreamCallbacks and Latch (Async calls, MultiThreading):**

+Implemented downstream service callbacks using Spring Boot with both synchronous (RestTemplate) and asynchronous (WebClient) approaches to retrieve essential information for a passbook and payment combination system, fetching details such as sender/receiver information (VPA, account ID, bank details, etc.), ensuring smooth and accurate transaction processing.

 **MySQL Database Management:**